abdelkimo/or-tools/doc_sources/MANUAL/source/manual/TSP.rst

     The next three chapters each deal with one of the three broad categories of Routing Problems:

+    ..  only:: html

-        * The chapter :ref:`chapter_tsp_with_constraints` deals with *Node Routing*.
-          The routes pass through nodes.
+        * The chapter :ref:`chapter_tsp_with_constraints` deals with *Node Routing* where routes pass through nodes.
-          Genome sequencing is an example that isn't really related to transportation.
-See [Agarwala2000]_.

-          ..
-[Agarwala2000] R. Agarwala et al., *A Fast and Scalable Radiation Hybrid Map Construction and Integration Strategy*.
-Genome Research, 10, pp. 350-364 (2000).

-        * The chapter :ref:`chapter_vrp_with_constraints` deals with *Vehicle Routing*.
-          Vehicles serve clients along routes.
+        * The chapter :ref:`chapter_vrp_with_constraints` deals with *Vehicle Routing* where vehicles serve clients along the routes.
-          Transport and delivery of goods and/or persons are typical examples.
-For instance, the problem of repeatedly relocating ambulances in the same day to provide better coverage.
-See [Brotcorne2003]_.

-          ..
-[Brotcorne2003] L. Brotcorne, G. Laporte, F. Semet, *Ambulance location and relocation models*, European Journal of Operational Research, Volume 147, Issue 3, 16 June 2003, Pages 451-463

-        * The chapter :ref:`chapter_arc_routing_with_constraints` deals with *Arc Routing*.
+        * The chapter :ref:`chapter_arc_routing_with_constraints` deals with *Arc Routing* where the routes pass through arcs/edges that are being serviced.

+    ..  raw:: latex

+        \begin{itemize}
+          \item Chapter~\ref{manual/TSP:chapter-tsp-with-constraints} deals with \emph{Node Routing} where routes pass through nodes.
+          \item Chapter~\ref{manual/VRP:chapter-vrp-with-constraints} deals with \emph{Vehicle Routing} where vehicles serve clients along the routes.
+          \item Chapter~\ref{manual/arc_routing:chapter-arc-routing-with-constraints} deals with \emph{Arc Routing}
-          The routes pass through arcs/edges that are being serviced.
-In cold regions, snow removal is a major issue.
+                where the routes pass through arcs/edges that are being serviced.
-          See [Salazar-Aguilar2012]_.

-          ..
-[Salazar-Aguilar2012] M. A. Salazar-Aguilar, A. Langevin, and G. Laporte.
-2012. *Synchronized arc routing for snow plowing operations*.
-Comput.
-Oper.
-Res.
-39, 7 (July 2012), 1432-1440.
+        \end{itemize}

     These three categories of problems share common properties but they all have their own paradigms and scientific communities.

     In this chapter, we'll discover the RL by solving what is probably the most studied problem in Operations Research: the *Travelling Salesman Problem* (TSP) [#tsp_two_l]_.
 The best algorithms can now routinely